-- 11.1 Information on the percentage of our employees who are Lesbian, Gay, or Bisexual (LGB) is not currently available.
-As mentioned above, we are currently asking all employees to provide updated equality information on all of the protected characteristics.
-For the first time we are asking our employees, on a voluntary basis, to provide information on their sexual orientation.
-We hope that employees will be willing to share this information with us, providing a baseline of information to gain a better understanding of equalities across the council, and inform our policies and practices where they impact on sexual orientation. - 11.2 Our participation in the Stonewall Workplace Equality Index and use of the Diversity Champion Logo (see Section 2) is a clear demonstration of our commitment to sexual orientation equality in the workplace, and we are using the feedback from last year's index to make improvements where appropriate. - 11.3 For example, although our employment policies and benefits apply to everyone in the council and all relevant benefits will be paid to both same sex and opposite sex couples, responses from the Stonewall Workplace Equality Index survey last year highlighted the fact that this was not always made clear explicitly.
-We have therefore reviewed the wording of our benefits policies to make sure that this is made clear.
-In particular, we have amended our Leave of Absence Policy (Bereavement Leave and Carers Leave provisions); our Adoption Leave and Pay Policy; and our Maternity Policy (paternity/maternity support leave provisions). - 11.4 Flying the Rainbow flag annually to promote International Day against Homophobia (see Section 2) also sends a message out of the council's commitment to sexual orientation equality in the workplace.
+11.1 Information on the percentage of our employees who are Lesbian, Gay, or Bisexual (LGB) is minimal.
+Our recent census asked employees, on

+- a voluntary basis, to provide information for the first time on their sexual orientation, to provide a baseline of information.
+As mentioned above, we will be writing out to staff again to ask them to provide this data, although employees will have the option not to disclose this, if they prefer. - 11.2 In the council, less than 0.5% of our employees report being LGB, indicating that we need to do some work to ensure people feel comfortable declaring their sexual orientation on a monitoring form - 11.3 Our participation in the Stonewall Workplace Equality Index and use of the Diversity Champion Logo (see Section 2) is a clear demonstration of our commitment to sexual orientation equality in the workplace, and we will be using the feedback from last year's index to make improvements where appropriate. - 11.4 For example, although our employment policies and benefits apply to everyone in the council and all relevant benefits will be paid to both same sex and opposite sex couples, responses from a previous Stonewall Workplace Equality Index survey highlighted the fact that this was not always made clear explicitly.
+We therefore reviewed the wording of our benefits policies to make sure that this was made clear.
+In particular, we amended our Leave of Absence Policy (Bereavement Leave and Carers Leave provisions); our Adoption Leave and Pay Policy; and our Maternity Policy (paternity/maternity support leave provisions). - 11.5 Flying the Rainbow flag annually to promote International Day against Homophobia (see Section 2) also sends a message out of the council's commitment to sexual orientation equality in the workplace.